-The Data Protection Act (2018) (DPA) and General Data Protection Regulation (2018) (GDPR) places duties on the school and individual staff to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+The Data Protection Act 2018 (DPA) and the GDPR places duties on the school and individual staff to process personal information fairly and lawfully and to keep the information they hold safe and secure.

 However, neither the DPA nor the GDPR prevent or limit the sharing of information for the purposes of keeping children safe.
-KCSIE (2021) states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children".
+Keeping Children Safe in Education (DfE 2020) states clearly that "Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children".

 Staff will ensure confidentiality protocols are adhered to and information is shared appropriately.
-If in any doubt about confidentiality, staff will seek advice from the DSL, another member of the senior management team or outside agency as required (e.g. the Children and Families Front Door (MASH) Education Lead).
+If in any doubt about confidentiality, staff will seek advice from the DSL, another SLT member or outside agency as required (e.g. Integrated Front Door (MASH) Education Lead).

 It is reasonable for staff to discuss day-to-day concerns about pupils with colleagues in order to ensure that children's general needs are met in school.
-However, staff should report all child protection and safeguarding concerns to the DSL or relevant Head, Governor or Principal (see pages 3-5).
+However, staff should report all child protection and safeguarding concerns to the DSL or Head or - in the case of concerns about the Head - to the chair of governors.
 The person receiving the referral will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-KCSIE (2021) emphasises that the DSL or a deputy DSL should always be available to discuss safeguarding concerns but in exceptional circumstances where neither the DSL nor any appointed deputy DSL are available, that should not delay appropriate action being taken and staff should speak to a member of the senior management team or take advice from Children's Social Care if they are concerned about a child.
+Keeping Children Safe in Education 2021 emphasises that the DSL or a deputy DSL should always be available to discuss safeguarding concerns but in exceptional circumstances where neither the DSL nor any appointed deputy DSL are available, that should not delay appropriate action being taken and staff should speak to a member of SLT or take advice from Children's Social Care if they are concerned about a child.

-The GDPR and the DPA (2018) do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+The GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.